100 Notable alumni of

 -

-Riaz Mamdani is the founder and CEO of Strategic Group, a real estate investment and development company located in Calgary, Canada.
+Riaz Mamdani is a Ugandan-born Canadian businessman who is the founder and CEO of Strategic Group, a real estate investment and development company located in Calgary, Canada.
 In the 1990s, Mamdani gained recognition in Calgary as a financier of various startups before shifting his business efforts in the early 2000s to real estate.
 In part as a result of Mamdani's success in real estate, he is considered "one of Calgary’s wealthiest men".

 -